learnwithlinux/task-tracker/README.md

 - CI/CD: Update `deploy.yml` secrets and push to trigger.

 For Kubernetes: Use the Dockerfile as base for a Deployment YAML.

+## Deployment
+- Uses GitHub Actions for Docker build and image push to registry